 Fines are charged to encourage borrowers to return material on time.
 There are a limited number of materials which must be shared by a wide range of users and many reserve materials are required for course use.
-Fines can be paid at either campus library. * Library privileges will be suspended when a borrower owes $10.00 or more.
+Fines can be paid in person or over the phone using a credit card, but we no longer accept cash. * Library privileges will be suspended when a borrower owes $10.00 or more.

 These fees may seem high but, in fact, they do not truly reflect the cost to the Library of purchasing another copy and processing it so that it can go back on the shelves.
 Many valuable books are no longer in print.
 The Library would prefer to get all materials back, rather than try to replace them.

 A full refund will be given for items that are later recovered.
 As a general practice, no refunds will be issued to patrons after the two-year period, however, at the discretion of the Collections Librarian, refunds may be granted.
 No refunds are provided on lost and found high demand items.
 Please see the full Access Policy for more information.

 Items your instructor would like the class to read for their course are sometimes placed on short term loan at the front desk.
 This may include textbooks, articles, or other supplemental readings Faculty have requested we add to our collection.
 We do not by default order textbooks for all classes offered, only a select few high demand ones.